Last Updated on

 - Links to your company’s social media

-On a more technical level, mobile SEO best practices include the following key items:
+On a more technical level, your best practices mobile SEO strategy will include the following key items:

 - Do speed up your page – although this has already been reported as important by users, it bears repeating on a technical level.
 According to Google, 53% of visits are abandoned if sites take more than 3 seconds to load.
 In addition, half of your visitors expect pages to load in 1-2 seconds.
 Mobile page speed is no different.
 Start by using Google’s mobile speed test to see if your site has any speed issues.
 Common fixes can include things like compressing images, files and videos; minification of code; reducing redirects and more.
 For more insights into your site’s page speed, you can also use the Google PageSpeed Insights tool.
 This tool offers a score on your page speed (once you’ve clicked on ‘Analyze’ and the result has popped up, you can choose mobile or desktop on the top left of your screen to see insights for your mobile site specifically), as well as opportunities for improvement.